NepNep21/nepbot/README.md

 "reconnectDelay" is the maximum number of seconds you want JDA to wait before attempting a reconnect (min 32)
 "type" is the type of activity ("watching", "playing", "competing", or "listening")
 "content" is the content of the activity
-"uncalledMessages" is whether actions in "src/main/kotlin/me/nepnep/nepbot/message/Messages.kt" should be executed
+"uncalledMessages" is whether actions in "src/main/kotlin/me/nepnep/nepbot/message/Messages.kt" should be executed "prefix" is the default prefix

 Make sure you have java installed, and then run the bot with "java -jar fileName.jar"